NTTLimitedRD/plumbery/docs/cloud-config.rst

 -------------------------------------

-Since cloud-config has become an industry-standard, that is used commonly at Amazon Web Services, at openStack-based clouds, and others, you will find many interesting web pages and tutorials on the Internet.
+Since cloud-config has become an industry-standard, that is used commonly at Amazon Web Services, at OpenStack-based clouds, and others, you will find many interesting web pages and tutorials on the Internet.

 In the context of plumbery, multiple tutorials are leveraging cloud-config, and